 Mental health conditions inflict various symptoms and effects on those with the diagnosis.

-REBT can address many symptoms linked to psychological disorders like:
+REBT can address many symptoms and disorders, including:1

 - Mood disorders including major depressive disorder and persistent depressive disorder